joelnet/development-environment/retropi.md

-# My setup for RetroPie
+# My setup for RetroPie on my Raspberry PI 4

 ## Image